mikeshardmind/SinbadCogs/README.md

 Note: Roles self assigned via reaction or command are subject to the settings configured in the `roleset` command.

+This cog has some additional information documented [here](rolemanagement/README.md)

 ### RoomTools